corsaro1/JAWS/README.md

 #### Building from source
-Clone the repo on your hard disk, Open the file JAWS.vbproj with Visual Studio 2015 or superior, then go to menu "Build" >> Build Wallisk you will find the compiled exe inside the bin/Release folder
+Clone the repo on your hard disk, Open the file WALLISK.vbproj with Visual Studio 2015 or superior, then go to menu "Build" >> Build Wallisk you will find the compiled exe inside the bin/Release folder